-Create, edit, and delete rules · Cloudflare Firewall Rules docs
+Create, edit, and delete rules

 Order rules

-By default, Cloudflare evaluates firewall rules in list order, where rules are evaluated in the order they appear in the Rules List.
-When list ordering is enabled, the Rules List allows you to drag and drop firewall rules into position, as shown below.
+By default, Cloudflare evaluates firewall rules in list order, where rules are evaluated in the order they appear in the rules list.
+When list ordering is enabled, the rules list allows you to drag and drop firewall rules into position, as shown below.

 Once there are more than 200 total rules (including inactive rules), you must manage evaluation using priority ordering, in which Cloudflare evaluates firewall rules in order of their priority number, starting with the lowest.
-When you cross this threshold, the Firewall Rules interface automatically switches to priority ordering.
-For more on working with priority ordering, see Order and Priority.
+When you cross this threshold, the firewall rules interface automatically switches to priority ordering.
+For more on working with priority ordering, refer to Order and priority .

 Test firewall rules with Rule Preview

-To help customers on an Enterprise plan understand the potential impact of a new firewall rule, Cloudflare built Rule Preview.
-With the click of a button, Rule Preview allows you to test a firewall rule against a sample of requests drawn from the last 72 hours of traffic.
-Rule Preview is built into the Create Firewall Rule and Edit Firewall Rule panels so that you can test a rule as you edit it.
-For more, see Preview rules.
+Rule Preview allows customers on an Enterprise plan to understand the potential impact of a new firewall rule, by testing it against a sample of requests drawn from the last 72 hours of traffic.

+Rule Preview is built into the Create firewall rule and Edit firewall rule panels so that you can test a rule as you edit it.
+For more information, refer to Preview rules .